psu13/mutable-hakyll/posts/why-soccer-is-better-than-your-favorite-sport.md

 But the very best thing is that you never have to be up near midnight watching some stupid sports game because of unavoidable psychological programming that you picked up in your childhood.
-This is even better the consuming American sports on the American west coast.
+This is even better than consuming American sports on the American west coast.

 #### Commentary